Staying Positive While Trying to Conceive - Baby Chick

 First, assess your overall diet and health.

-Second, give yourself an emotional check up.
+Second, give yourself an emotional check-up.

 Third, communicate with your partner.

-After you’ve touched on these three items, take a moment out of your day to recite some positive affirmations.
-Journal them, share them with your best friend or partner.
+After you’ve touched on these three items, take a moment to recite some positive affirmations.
+Journal them, and share them with your best friend or partner.
 Reflect on them and breathe.
-Keeping in mind that the future has so much potential, that your path to motherhood is special and unique, and that no matter how you get there this journey is beautifully your own.
-It’s important to speak positively to and about yourself, here are some thoughtful TTC affirmations:
+Remember that the future has so much potential, that your path to motherhood is special and unique, and that this journey is beautifully your own no matter how you get there.
+It’s important to speak positively to and about yourself.

 “My body is a beautiful and unique vessel, perfect for growing my baby.
 My body has everything it needs to conceive a healthy baby.”